Ezequiel Duran Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.92 team ERA that ranks eighth among all MLB pitching staffs.
+- The Giants' 3.90 team ERA ranks seventh among all league pitching staffs.

-- Giants pitchers combine to allow 119 home runs (one per game), the third-fewest in baseball.
+- Giants pitchers combine to give up 121 home runs (one per game), the third-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.